 My parents had and have many old friends and they both also have a gift for making new friends.
 And often, growing up, we’d have visits from people.
 Those visits were often very fun.
-My mother would make delicious meals, we’d use the China they were gifted for their wedding, and their friends always were (and are) genuinely interesting people.
+My mother would make delicious meals, we’d use the ironstone they were gifted for their wedding, and their friends always were (and are) genuinely interesting people.

 They were people who spanned the social brackets and who came from literally all over the world.
 But they all were generally kind, intelligent and…fascinating.
 Sitting in our living room with my parents drinking coffee and talking with their friends and them was a wonderful education.

 But…that doesn’t mean there weren’t the occasional snafus.

 Once, one of their female friends who was in her 40’s or 50’s and hoping to find a good husband to settle down with…brought a…colorful companion.
 He drove a Chrysler Sebring convertible with a 90’s car phone.
 This was the early 2000’s.
 And I think…he was rather proud of that car.
 He also was trying to write a theological book but had no formal training and instead he believed God was directly revealing things to him.
 When my father, who has a degree from a seminary, tried to discuss the subject of his book with him this fellow became very condescending and yet had little idea what he was saying, unfortunately for him.
 Needless to say, my father was not impressed.

 And then…he hit on me.
 Yes.
 This 50 or 40 something man…who came with my parent’s old friend as her date hit on me – a 19 year old.
 In front of his girlfriend.
 “You must have lots of boyfriends.” he said ogling me.
 (And there were other worse things uttered I don’t wish to even think about.)
 I cannot begin to describe the level of disgust and repulsion I felt.

 After that I started to show my open disdain, which, ironically, only made him think I was playing hard to get.
 Ha!
 It was…awful.
 Thankfully I managed to never be alone with him.